DeBoerTool/odbc-driver/README.md

-# Laravel ODBC Connector
+# ODBC Driver for Laravel

-This is a simple ODBC connector for Laravel 4/5.
+A simple ODBC driver for Laravel 5.5+.

 ### Installation

 ```
-composer require dbt/laravel-odbc-driver
+composer require dbt/odbc-driver
 ```

 Laravel will automatically discover the service provider.